darocha/blockapps-js/README.md

 otherwise, it is the same as what would be returned from a single Solidity method call.
 If a constituent transaction failed for some reason, then its return value is `undefined`.

+## Changes

+### In v2.3.0
+- The `solc()` and `extabi()` routes were changed to allow multiple files and multiple-contract source files.
+Also, the `solc()` route no longer returns the extended ABI.
+- Correspondingly, the REST API v1.1 is now required.
+- `setProfile` now takes the node URL rather than fixing it in the profile.
+- The `Solidity` constructor now takes the same multiple files.
+Its return value is now more detailed, though for backwards compatibility, a call `Solidity("<source code>")` returns a bare Solidity object, as before.
+- Multiple contract support is now vastly expanded.
+Source code defining multiple contracts results in multiple Solidity objects that can be independently marshalled as contract objects and made to interact through their public interfaces.
+- The old `.newContract()` method for Solidity objects has been replaced by `.construct()`, whose conventions are identical to Solidity function calls, and which now allows constructor arguments to be passed.
+- `Solidity.attach()` now has a matching `Solidity.prototype.detach()`.